How to File for Divorce in Texas

 If both parties have reached a marital settlement agreement on all legal issues involved in the ending of the marriage, such as the division of community property or child custody, the couple can move forward with an uncontested divorce.
 The forms and procedures are simplified when you file for an uncontested divorce, making it more likely that you can get through the process with fewer expenses and less stress.

 You will have a contested divorce if you or your spouse cannot agree on one or more matters involved in the divorce settlement.
 Once a divorce is contested, the proceedings become more complicated and will likely be prolonged.
-The best course of action in a contested divorce is to hire an attorney to guide you through every step of the process.
+The best course of action in a contested divorce is to hire a divorce attorney to guide you through every step of the process.

 In a contested divorce, the respondent must file a “Respondent’s Original Answer Form” or “Counter Petition.”
 Filing an Answer allows your spouse to disagree with any information in the divorce petition.
 A Counter Petition allows the respondent to state the grounds for filing for divorce and what they would like to request from the court.
 This divorce form is filed alongside an Answer.